-- Network operators should stay vigilant against attempts to evade channel/network bans via a relay network.
+- Network operators should stay vigilant against attempts to evade bans via relay networks.

 - DDoS, extortion, and other threats should be dealt with seriously, with perpetrators to be removed on a best effort basis.

-- Operators MUST either disable or set any session limit (anti-clones) enforcement in their IRC services to use K/G/Z:Line instead of KILL - should a large amount of kills be directed at a PyLink client, PyLink will automatically disconnect.
+- Operators must either disable services-side session limit enforcement or set it to use G/Z-lines instead of KILL.
+Should a large amount of kills be directed at PyLink clients, the service will automatically disconnect.

-- Private information of relay users (IP addresses, etc.) along with discussions in #pylink-staff MUST remain private.
-Policies against data leaks (in channels or outside the network) will be enforced on a 3-strikes basis.
+- Private information such as relay user data and discussions in #pylink-staff are to remain private.
+Policies against data leaks, unintentional or otherwise, will be enforced on a 3-strikes basis.